Research

 Question this chart answers: Which tracked company boards hold the largest current inventory of open roles?

-This chart is a direct count of currently published jobs on the boards we poll.
-It is useful for concentration and board-health checks, not as a claim about the whole labor market.
+This view is a direct count of currently published jobs on the boards we poll.
+It uses a ranked list so company concentration stays readable on both desktop and smaller screens.

 Open roles